GregorDeCillia/pokerstoveR/README.md

 In this case we see the preflop equities of the hands `AcAs` (ace of clubs, ace of spades) versus `2h7d` (two of hearts, seven of diamonds).
 The aces have 87.4224% equity.

-The command `ps_eval` can be called with an arbitrarty number of hands.
+The command `ps_eval` can be called with an arbitrary number of hands.
 However, the number of hands has to be at least two.

 ``` r
 ps_eval("AcAs", "2h7d", "KsKd", "7h8h")